 Energy and Water

-Corvallis High School, Linus Pauling Middle School, Jefferson Elementary School, Adams Elementary School, Cheldelin Middle School, and Crescent Valley High School are participating in the Energy Trust of Oregon program.
+Corvallis High School, Linus Pauling Middle School, Kathryn Jones Harrison Elementary School, Adams Elementary School, Cheldelin Middle School, and Crescent Valley High School are participating in the Energy Trust of Oregon program.
 These improvements have resulted in an average 6.5% electricity savings and 4% natural gas savings at the first of the three schools, resulting in annual savings of over $19,000 per year.